 Nav’s Final Word: Removing Inquiries from Your Report

-Unauthorized inquiries can be a sign of a serious problem.
+On the other hand, unauthorized inquiries can be a sign of a serious problem.
 If you suspect that someone has been applying for new credit in your name or your company’s name without your permission, it’s critical to take action right away.

-Start by disputing the inquiries you don’t recognize.
+Start by disputing inquiries you don’t recognize.
 You may also want to consider freezing your personal credit reports and placing fraud alerts to protect against further problems.
 If suspicious inquiries show up on your business credit reports, make sure to contact the business credit bureaus as well.